otaviojava/jcassandra-book/08-java-spring.md

 </dependency>
 ```

 Once the dependencies are defined, the next step is the infrastructure code that activates Spring and the connection configuration with Cassandra.
 The `Config` class has two annotations: one to search for components within a specific package and another to do something similar to the Cassandra repositories.
-The `CassandraConfig` class has the settings for connecting to Cassandra, for example, the keyspace to be used, cluster settings and the Mapper Cassandra Spring.
+The `CassandraConfig` class has the settings for connecting to Cassandra, for example, the keyspace to be used, cluster settings, and the Mapper Cassandra Spring.

 > Mapper Cassandra Spring, like Mappers in general, has the responsibility of converting a business entity in Java to Cassandra or vice versa.